Duster Release Date, Storyline, and Everything You Need To Know

 Actor Character Description

-Josh Holloway Jim A skilled getaway driver with a troubled past, trying to escape the criminal world.
+Josh Holloway Jim A gifted getaway driver trying to outrun his past.

-Rachel Hilson Nina A determined FBI agent faces racism and sexism while investigating a crime syndicate.
+Rachel Hilson Nina A determined FBI agent who battles systemic obstacles.

-Tom Bower Ezra The aging leader of the crime organization.
+Tom Bower Ezra The aging leader of the crime syndicate.

-Camille Guaty Maria Jim’s former love interest is someone who holds dangerous knowledge.
+Camille Guaty Maria Jim’s ex has dangerous knowledge.

-Keith David Sherman Nina’s mentor at the FBI, with a complicated history.
+Keith David Sherman Nina’s complex mentor at the FBI.

-Angela Bassett (S2) Georgia An influential political figure (introduced in Season 2).
+Angela Bassett (S2) Georgia An influential political figure was introduced in Season 2.

-Pedro Pascal (S2) Marcos An international criminal with a vendetta against Jim (introduced in Season 2).
+Pedro Pascal (S2) Marcos An international criminal with a personal vendetta.

 Duster Episode List